ftrackhq/integrations/libs/framework-core/doc/release/migrating_from_legacy_connectors.rst

 customise the look and feel.

-The new DCC Framework addresses this by providing a modular approach, configurable through the pipeline definitions and plugins.
+The new DCC Framework addresses this by providing a modular approach, configurable through the pipeline tool_configs and plugins.